ritza-co/CodeCapsules/serverlessFirstSteps/6.CreatingLoginManager/create_login_system.md

 ## Creating the HTML Templates

 Flask uses the [Jinja](https://jinja.palletsprojects.com/en/2.11.x/templates/) templating library to allow us to embed Python-like code in HTML.
-This will allow us to create webpages which change dynamically in response to user actions such as registration, login and entering sleep tracking data.
+This will allow us to create web pages which change dynamically in response to user actions such as registration, login and entering sleep tracking data.
 In this section, we will be populating the files we created in `templates` above, starting with `base.html`.

 ### Base.html

 The `base.html` file will contain all of the HTML code common throughout our application.
-This allow us to use it as a skeleton for every other page and avoid repeating standard markup such as stylesheet links.
+This allows us to use it as a skeleton for every other page and avoid repeating standard markup such as stylesheet links.
 Open the `base.html` file and enter the following markup:

 ```html
 <!DOCTYPE html>